videojs/video.js/docs/guides/plugins.md

   player.examplePlugin().trigger('example-event');
   ```

-By offering a built-in events system, class-based plugins offer a wider range of options for code structure with a pattern familiar to most web developers.
+By offering a built-in events system, advanced plugins offer a wider range of options for code structure with a pattern familiar to most web developers.

 #### Statefulness

-A new concept introduced in Video.js 6 for class-based plugins is _statefulness_.
+A new concept introduced in Video.js 6 for advanced plugins is _statefulness_.
 This is similar to React components' `state` property and `setState` method.

-Class-based plugin instances each have a `state` property, which is a plain JavaScript object - it can contain any keys and values the plugin author wants.
+Advanced plugin instances each have a `state` property, which is a plain JavaScript object - it can contain any keys and values the plugin author wants.

 A default `state` can be provided by adding a static property to a plugin constructor: